 - The leather magician Hanafi, his loving sharp-witted wife Putu, Pak Ketut, Pak Eko and all the hard-working leather artisans working with them in Bali and Jogjakarta.
 Without them Kmana would not be possible.

-- Diligent and sharp-witted Daud from Java, who recently joined our team as production manager and will help with the stream lining and upscaling of the production, without compromising our values.
+- Diligent, good humoured and sharp-witted Daud from Java, who joined our team in 2019 as production manager to help with the stream lining and upscaling of the production, without compromising our values.
+He has become indispensable for Kmana.

 - Untiring and always joyful Yogi, who is now part of our family (Kmana family but also the other one) and the man to ask for anything.
 He can get anything done.